 What is hereditary breast cancer?

-Cancer is usually caused by harmful changes, known as mutations, in a person’s genes.
+Cancer is usually caused by harmful changes, known as mutations, in a person’s genes (some are caused by other types of mutations not in genes).
 Many mutations happen by chance and others are thought to be caused by lifestyle and environmental factors.
 Other mutations, however, are passed down through our family and can be related to hereditary cancer.
 People at risk for hereditary breast cancer may develop more than one cancer and their breast cancer often happens at an earlier than average age.

 Why is hereditary breast cancer testing important?

-If you have a family history of cancer, hereditary breast cancer testing is the primary way to find out if you are at hereditary, familial, or general population risk.
+If you have a family history of cancer, hereditary cancer testing may help guide your cancer prevention and screening strategies or may be a key component of your risk assessment.
 This information helps you and your care team make informed healthcare decisions.
 People with familial or hereditary cancer risk have a higher chance of developing breast cancer during their lifetime.
 Knowing if you are at higher risk for breast cancer empowers you to make lifesaving medical management decisions.
 You and your care team can create a personalized plan to reduce your risk of developing cancer, or increase the likelihood of finding cancer at an earlier and more treatable stage.

 Knowing the red flags for hereditary breast cancer